ArctosDB/documentation-wiki/_documentation/attributes.markdown

   |Colors         |"reddish feet" (uncontrolled text)   |`null`|

-The appropriate units for particular numeric Attributes, and the appropriate vocabulary for controlled vocabulary are set by a by a "[code table of code tables](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTATTRIBUTE_CODE_TABLES)."
+The appropriate units for particular numeric Attributes, and the appropriate vocabulary for controlled vocabulary are set by a "[code table of code tables](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTATTRIBUTE_CODE_TABLES)."

 ## Conversion of fractional values

 Numeric values are sometimes
 reported in the numerator/denominator format.
 For example, total length = 7 3/16 inches.
 Such values must be converted to decimal fractions in order to be represented as a numeric data type.
 In making such conversions, avoid adding unwarranted precision to the value of an observation.
 For example, simply converting 7 3/16 to 7.1875, a value indicating observation to within a few ten-thousandths of an inch implies an improbable degree of precision.
 Because the measurement was probably made with a ruler (and not a micrometer) graduated, at best, in 32ths of an inch, the last digits of the value are a spurious artifact of the calculation and should be rounded off to reflect actual precision.
 Both the 16ths and 32ths on our assumed ruler are smaller (more precise) than tenths, but larger (less precise) than 100ths, so there can be no precision beyond the 100ths place.
 Therefore we should round off to 7.19 inches.
 Whenever the value of an attribute is converted (or in any way modified or assumed), the verbatim value should be given in the [Attribute Remark](#remark).